WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 >
 > ***Undead Thralls.*** When the necromancer casts *animate dead*, it can target one additional corpse or pile of bones, creating another zombie or skeleton, as appropriate.
 Undead created by the necromancer have an additional 6 hp and a +3 to their weapon damage rolls.
 >
 > ***Spellcasting.*** The necromancer is a 7th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 15, +5 to hit with spell attacks).
-The mage has following warlock and priest spells prepared:
+The necromancer has following warlock and priest spells prepared:
 >
 > Cantrips (at will): *blade ward*, *chill touch*, ✦ *shadow <br/>   bolt*
 > <br/> 1st level (4 slots): *cause fear* ^XGE^, ✦ *dark void*, *false <br/>   life*, *ray of sickness*